 According to The American Cancer Society, over 50,000 people develop some form of oral cancer each year.
-Sadly, about 10,000 of these people will lose their lives due to their illnesses.
-To keep your mouth healthy, learn how to identify oral cancer in its early stages, and take some proactive steps to reduce your risk.
+Oral cancer can be cured in approximately 80 percent of patients as long as it is detected early.
+To keep your mouth healthy, learn how to identify oral cancer in its early stages, and take the following proactive steps to reduce your risk.

 How Do You Get Oral Cancer?